Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 "Okay.
 How?"

 "Two things.
-The first part is profiling---what's the crime that's most likely to be committed where you are, and what type of person is most likely to commit it?
+The first part is profiling - what's the crime that's most likely to be committed where you are, and what type of person is most likely to commit it?
 That changes depending on where you are, and when.
 Here and now, the most likely crime is...?"

 "Shoplifting."